signalfx/integrations/amq-message-age/README.md

 ### INSTALLATION

-1. Download SignalFx's ActiveMQ message age listener from <a target="_blank" href="https://github.com/signalfx/activemq-integration">https://github.com/signalfx/activemq-integration</a>.
+1. Download the SignalFx ActiveMQ message age listener from <a target="_blank" href="https://github.com/signalfx/activemq-integration">https://github.com/signalfx/activemq-integration</a>.

 2. Modify `/activemq-integration/amq-message-age/properties` to provide values that make sense for your environment, as described in [Configuration](#configuration), below.